 A hint of green-blue up ahead caught her eye and she felt something inside her stir.
 She’d almost forgotten the water hole, where she and her cousins had splashed as children.
 The idea took hold gently, and by the time she stood at the edge of the small murky pool, she had peeled away her damp clothing.
 Sophie felt the cool, still water lap her ankles as she slipped into the past.

-In expository writing we can certainly talk about “author’s voice”.
-Since the author is writing exposition to inform the reader, there exists a relationship between the two.
-Therefore, the reader is exposed to, and responds to, literally, the “author’s voice”.
+In expository or informative writing, there exists a relationship between the author and the reader.
+Therefore, the reader is exposed to and responds to, literally, the “author’s voice”.

 “What I’m always looking for as an editor is a sentence that says something like ‘I’ll never forget the day when I…’ I think, Aha!
 A person!”

 “Writers are obviously at their most natural when they write in the first person.
 Writing is an intimate transaction between two people, conducted on paper, and it will go well to the extent that it retains its humanity.
 Therefore I urge people to write in the first person: to use ‘I’ and ‘me’ and ‘we’ and ‘us’.”

 It is, therefore, impossible to have voice in a piece of exposition if the humanity, the first person perspective, is removed.
 Unlike in narrative writing, in expository writing we welcome the “real” voice of the author.
 It can be interesting, entertaining, and exciting to feel as though we know the writer, that this person is actually speaking to us.